The Royal Courts of Justice (London’s High Court) is an enchanting building on London’s Fleet Street.

 Located on the Strand and just a few minutes from London’s Theatreland.
 A visit to London would not be complete without seeing the Royal Courts of Justice.

-Unique London Legal Tour by the finest Blue Badge Guides (some who are judicial-office holders).
+Unique London Legal Tour by guides with legal expertise (some who are judicial-office holders).

 Hear about the history and the development of the Inns and how legal training has evolved over many centuries, whilst walking around them and taking photographs at your leisure.

-A Private V.I.P Tour of the Royal Courts of Justice (no photography allowed inside the RCJ).
+A tour of inside the Royal Courts of Justice (no photography allowed inside the RCJ).

 See external views of several very important historical sites, and hear about the fascinating judicial history and of these sites and their most famous cases.